iobroker-community-adapters/ioBroker.mihome-vacuum/README.md

 ### **WORK IN PROGRESS**

+* (xXBJXx) Completed the Spanish, French, Italian, Dutch, Polish, Portuguese, Russian, Ukrainian and Chinese translations of the Admin configuration and both widgets; they previously showed English texts
 * (xXBJXx) VIS 2 widget: added water level, mop mode and carpet mode controls, dock station status and actions, map selection and reload, and a schedule section with do-not-disturb, next timer and timer switches; every control appears only when the robot provides the matching state, and the instance selection also finds the Viomi and Dreame state names
 * (xXBJXx) Reworked the VIS 2 widget: it follows the VIS 2 theme with an optional accent color, lays itself out by its own width, fills all state attributes from the selected instance, detects rooms automatically, takes suction levels and status texts from the adapter states, confirms resets in a dialog, and has a configurable history length
 * (xXBJXx) VIS 1 widget: respect the configured widget size instead of forcing 1280x800 and label the map image correctly